kailash-manasarovar/statement/docs/timeline/2025/may.md

 - And I had just been up to Runcorn with Reform and at least half the people on the bus were immigrants, or the descendants of immigrants, including me!
 - So here we are at tea time, and it's the poor immigrants again, and I'd just had enough of hearing about it so I said something.
 - And I was shaking (cos you're not allowed to have a different view from them, or you can lose your job, get attacked, etc.) and my voice was quivering, but I said something like: *oh you mean the thousands of fit young men who hate women coming into the UK every day?*
-- And I could see faces contorting as I mentioned the obliteration of women's rights by the left, as if they agreed with me but knew they couldn't speak about it.
+- And I could see faces contorting as I mentioned the obliteration of women's rights by the left, as if they agreed with me but it was not safe for them to support me or say anything.
 - And there was some discussion, and politics was never spoke of again.
-- Although, incidentally, in April 2026 in Dublin on the second course where they were all agents and had started to bully me (a *roasting* they often called it online), politics came up quite a lot at tea times.
+- Although, incidentally, in April 2026 in Dublin on the second course where they were all agents and had started to bully me (*roasting* they called it online - not a word I'd ever use), politics came up quite a lot at tea times.
 - One woman even said, forcefully, that she wanted to murder Trump - and I was thinking, that's a bit strong..
 I was shocked actually.. even more so because no-one else at the table seemed to disagree with her.
 - So I said something like, *wow, people are really divided contentiously aren't they* and went for a walk.
 - Then, the very next day, someone actually did try to kill him!